RobertFoll/Heyzap-Xamarin-iOS/HeyzapBinding/readme.md

 ﻿Notes:

-Copy & rename the following SDKs to the Heyzap binding project and set their build action to native library:
+You will need to download and & rename the following SDKs to the Heyzap binding project and set their build action to native library:

 	adColony.a
 	AppLovinSdk.a